AODQ/OMOCCE/README.md

 the guards and might try to get him deranked.
 Meanwhile, you are on the other side of the globe. or, maybe, you planted the tracks there, killed the scout and hid his body for malicious reasons.

+# Story:

+This section contains spoilers, though a lot of important pieces are omitted.

+You will arrive at an undetermined location.
+By arrive I mean, you are have arrived in another person's body.